Audio description

-Audio description, also referred to as a video description, described video, or more precisely visual description, is a form of narration used to provide information surrounding key visual elements in a media work (such as a film or television program, or theatrical performance) for the benefit of blind and visually impaired consumers.
-These narrations are typically placed during natural pauses in the audio, and sometimes during dialogue if deemed necessary.
-Occasionally when a film briefly has subtitled dialogue for a character speaking a different language in the film such as in the 1977 film, Star Wars: A New Hope with Greedo's confrontation with Han Solo, the narrator will read out the dialogue in character.
+Audio description (AD), also referred to as a video description, described video, or visual description, is a form of narration used to provide information surrounding key visual elements in a media work (such as a film or television program, or theatrical performance) for the benefit of blind and visually impaired consumers.
+These narrations are typically placed during natural pauses in the audio, and sometimes overlap dialogue if deemed necessary.
+Occasionally when a film briefly has subtitled dialogue in a different language, the narrator will read out the subtitles.

 In museums or visual art exhibitions, audio described tours (or universally designed tours that include description or the augmentation of existing recorded programs on audio- or videotape), are used to provide access to visitors who are blind or have low vision.
 Docents or tour guides can be trained to employ audio description in their presentations.

 In film and television, description is typically delivered via a secondary audio track.
 In North America, Second audio program (SAP) is typically used to deliver audio description by television broadcasters.
-To promote accessibility, some countries (such as Canada and the United States) have implemented requirements for broadcasters to air specific quotas of programming containing audio description.
+To promote accessibility, broadcast regulations in some countries have implemented requirements for broadcasters to air specific quotas of programming containing audio description.